RomainTrm/Blog/content/posts/refining-software-architectures/index.md

 Even if we can think of some valid use cases, those are rare.
 Let's face it!
 No one is paying a team of developers to only build a *CRUD* application, this is way too trivial to justify such a financial expense.
 There is always at least some validations/business rules on top of it.

-## MAKING USEFUL SOFTWARE: ADDING LOGIC
+## Making useful software: adding logic

 If I try to redefine our "CRUD application" with a broader definition: it's an application with a central data model and some business rules upon it.
 Now we have some reasons to hire a developer!